-Our class A common stock is listed on The Nasdaq Global Select Market under the symbol "SPWRA."
-Set forth below, for the periods indicated, are the high and low sale prices per share of class A common stock as reported by The Nasdaq Global Select Market.
+Our class A common stock commenced trading on The Nasdaq Global Market under the symbol "SPWR" on November 17, 2005.
+Set forth below, for the periods indicated, are the high and low sale prices per share of class A common stock as reported by The Nasdaq Global Market.